 This objective was achieved through the appointment of several qualified full-time and part-time employees.
+Around 30 specialists now work for the Resolution Committee.

 Ensuring cash flow in all currencies both domestically and to/from foreign jurisdictions.
 The difficulties that were experienced with payments to and from Iceland were primarily due to the actions of foreign governments and foreign currency restrictions imposed by the Central Bank of Iceland.
 Efficient movement of capital was vital for the Icelandic economy.
 These difficulties were resolved in part with the Transfer Decision.